Xian-Wei/zhuxw/posts/shitcoin-challenge-11.md

 ![Portfolio](/images/blog/24-portfolio.png)

-Unurprisingly, Aleph Zero is back to being the star of my portfolio. \
+Unsurprisingly, Aleph Zero is back to being the star of my portfolio. \
-Morpheus Network stood no chance against the Ultimate Shitcoin.
+Morpheus Network?
+It stood no chance against the Ultimate Shitcoin.

 The lesson?
 You only need 1 or 2 winners to make it in crypto.